The Bristlenose Pleco (Ancistrus dolichopterus) is a small, peaceful fish species that is an ideal addition to any freshwater aquarium.

 I found the Bristlenose Pleco easy to care for and was pleasantly surprised to find that they can help keep algae under control.

 Here’s everything you need to know about this unique species.
+Now you can play a racing game.

 My article will provide an overview of everything from size and temperament to diet, healthcare requirements, and more – so read on if you want to learn how to care for a Bristlenose Pleco properly!